holgerbrandl/joblist/README.md

 jl submit "sleep 1000"        ## add another which won't finish in our default queue jl wait --resubmit_queue long ## wait and resubmit failing jobs to another queue
 ```
+Another advantage when submitting jobs via `jl` is that it decouples workflows from the underlying queuing system.
+Ie. the last example would run on a slurm system, an lsf cluster or simply locally on any desktop machine

 API Usage
 ---------